AlexBHarley/deepstream.io-website/src/blog/realtime-framework-overview/readme.md

 At the bottom line, Meteor comes down to the usual trade-off presented by full stack frameworks: If your use case is a good fit for Meteor, it will save you an awful lot of development time and headaches.
 If you seek flexibility, you're most likely better of with a combination of smaller, more specialised components

 #### [Kuzzle.io](http://kuzzle.io/)
 A new entry to this list and still in beta, Kuzzle is an interesting new contender for the Meteor crown.
-It's a NodeJS server that connects to ElasticSearch and Redis and offers data-sync, pub-sub and realtime querying via a number of protocols such as WebSocket, REST, AMQP, MQTT and STOMP.
+It's a Node.js server that connects to ElasticSearch and Redis and offers data-sync, pub-sub and realtime querying via a number of protocols such as WebSocket, REST, AMQP, MQTT and STOMP.

 #### [Autobahn](http://autobahn.ws/)
 Autobahn offers Pub/Sub and RPC.
 It's a server implementing the WAMP (Web Application Messaging Protocol) spec and offers a selection of clients for JS, Python, Android and C++.